digital-land/frontend/README.md

 The easiest way to use digital-land-frontend is to install it with pip.
 We recommend working in a virtual environment.

-You will also need to install the ported govuk templates.

-To install both, run
+To install, run

     pip install -e git+https://github.com/digital-land/frontend.git#egg=digital_land_frontend

-    pip install -e git+https://github.com/digital-land/govuk-jinja-components.git#egg=govuk_jinja_components
+Install `digital-land-frontend` will also install the ported [govuk-jinja-components](https://github.com/digital-land/govuk-jinja-components)

 Then in your `render.py` or equivalent you'll need to register the templates (partials and macros) so that jinja knows they are available.
 You can do that with code similar to